rovertronic/Mario-Builder-64/README.md

 # UltraSM64-extbounds
+**AFTER CLONING THE REPO, CHECK OUT THE `include/config.h` FILE BEFORE ANYTHING ELSE!
+IT THERE'S A LOT OF STUFF IN THIS REPO THAT CAN BE TOGGLED THERE.

+This repo needs gcc in order to be able to build it.
+To install it, run `sudo apt install gcc-mips-linux-gnu`

-Fork of the ultrasm64 repo by CrashOveride which includes the following commonly used patches (patches marked with `*` are toggleable in `config.h`):
+This is a fork of the ultrasm64 repo by CrashOveride which includes the following commonly used patches (patches marked with `*` are toggleable in `config.h`):
 - slope fix
 - exposed ceilings fix
 - No false ledgegrabs fix *